A0-Z1/backup/README.md

 ## CONFIGURATION

 The configuration is very simple: a file or directory name for every line.
-If you want to excl ude something from the backup that would otherwise be included, write it like you would normally do to i nclude it, but prepend it with a bang: '!'.
+If you want to exclude something from the backup that would otherwise be included, write it like you would normally do to include it, but prepend a bang to it: '!'.
 That's it.

 ## INSTALLATION